tomkerkhove/promitor/docs/index.md

 - Built-in support for a variety of Azure services ([overview](configuration/v1.x/metrics#supported-azure-services))
 - Easy to declare metrics to scrape via YAML & APIs
 - Easily deployable via Docker & Kubernetes
-- Sends telemetry to Azure Application Insights
+- Sends telemetry to container logs & Azure Application Insights
+- Support for all Azure clouds

 And there is more on the way - Check our [backlog](https://github.com/tomkerkhove/promitor/issues) and vote for features!